SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/RevisionHistory/RevisionHistory.md

 - Updated for Swift 6.2.1.
 - Added the <doc:GenericParametersAndArguments#Integer-Generic-Parameters> section
   with information about generic parameters that have a numeric value.
-- Added information to <doc:TheBasics>
+- Added information to the <doc:TheBasics#Integers>
+  and <doc:TheBasics#Floating-Point-Numbers> sections
-  about the differences between integers and floating-point numbers.
+  about choosing between integers and floating-point numbers.

 **2025-09-15**